SEO Flyfone (47)

-Accounts Receivable Outsourcing: Benefits and Risks
+Accounts Receivable Outsourcing: Costs, Benefits and Risks

 When your sales team closes deals but your A/R team can’t collect, growth becomes a liability.
 More customers mean more outstanding invoices, more follow-up calls, more disputes to resolve.
 The billing workload grows faster than you can hire.